-- Juilliard is in compliance with the Drug Free Schools and Campuses Regulations. - Juilliard has an effective AOD policy. - The rate of repeated alcohol or drug violations by individual students remains very low in the student population. - The policy consistently enforces standards of behavior related to AOD use. - The AOD policy is distributed annually via electronic means to all community members which allows for ease of electronic archive and electronic search features. - Juilliard uses a comprehensive, environmental approach to address alcohol and other drug use on campus. - The policy focuses on all aspects of education, social life, academics, enforcement, and intervention. - Collaborative efforts by many offices, departments, and student groups on and off campus have resulted in a comprehensive approach. - Employees are provided free access to EAP services. - Violations are adjudicated quickly and provide for both educational sanctions and referrals to counseling services in addition to punitive actions - The School reviews its institutional policies regarding the service of alcohol at School-sponsored events on and off campus regularly and tracks the serving of alcohol at School-sponsored events through an online alcohol use request system - Juilliard instituted a student wellness initiative in 2019 to improve health and wellness promotion.
+- Juilliard is in compliance with the Drug Free Schools and Campuses Regulations. - Juilliard has an effective AOD policy. - The rate of repeated alcohol or drug violations by individual students remains very low in the student population. - The policy consistently enforces standards of behavior related to AOD use. - The AOD policy is distributed annually via electronic means to all community members which allows for ease of electronic archive and electronic search features. - Juilliard uses a comprehensive, environmental approach to address alcohol and other drug use on campus. - The policy focuses on all aspects of education, social life, academics, enforcement, and intervention. - Collaborative efforts by many offices, departments, and student groups on and off campus have resulted in a comprehensive approach. - Employees are provided with free access to EAP services. - Violations are adjudicated quickly and provide for both educational sanctions and referrals to counseling services in addition to punitive actions - The School reviews its institutional policies regarding service of alcohol at School sponsored events on and off campus on a regular basis and tracks the serving of alcohol at School sponsored events through an online alcohol use request system - Juilliard instituted a student wellness initiative, Thrives, in 2019 to improve health and wellness promotion.
+The school has increased its offerings of activities, events, and resources to students.